mpdf/mpdf.github.io/what-else-can-i-do/images.md

 <li>embedded &lt;style&gt; elements*</li>
 <li>automatic font selection for text*</li>
 </ul>

-<p>* As from mPDF 6.0 there is limited support for CSS classes and for automatic font selection (see the defined constants at the top of classes/svg.php file).</p>
+* As from mPDF 6.0 there is limited support for CSS classes and for automatic font selection (see the defined constants at the top of classes/svg.php file).

 ## Not supported